 The Chairman of the Board of Directors organises and conducts Board meetings and reports to shareholders on the Board's work at the Annual General Meeting.

-He calls Board meetings and is responsible for drawing up the agenda and minutes.
 He also ensures that the Company's corporate governance structures operate properly and, in particular, that the Directors have all that is required to perform their duties.